• Art magazine

 What do you think about this case?
 Do you have similar experiences or views on this topic?
 We cordially invite you to share your opinion and thoughts in the comments.
 Discuss the dynamics between art and criticism and how both sides can benefit from each other.
 Your perspectives and insights are valuable for a living and enriching exchange!

-Affiliate links Disclaimer: We generally recommend or link or without exception only products that we would use (or use) ourselves and all opinions expressed here are our own.
-Our product ratings and recommendations are independent and are based on research, obtaining expert opinions and/or product tests.
-If you visit the links marked with an asterisk, we may receive commissions for your purchases, but never get remuneration or consideration for the content of our recommendations.
-This finances the editorial work and our magazine contributions (details in our editorial standards ).
-Read the full Privacy explanation .
+Affiliate Links Disclaimer : As a general rule and without exception, we only recommend or link to products that we use (or would use) ourselves and all opinions expressed here are our own.
+Our product reviews and recommendations are independent and based on research, expert opinions and/or product testing.
+When you visit links marked with an asterisk in our content, we may receive a commission from your purchases but we never receive any compensation or consideration for the content of our recommendations.
+This is how we fund editorial work and our magazine contributions (details in our Editorial Standards ).
+Read the full Privacy policy .

 Joachim Rodriguez y Romero